micheleangioni/message-board/readme.md

 ## Configuration

 You can than edit the ma_messageboard.php file in your `app/config` directory.
+You need to set the correct Model you want to associate a Message Board.
+Usually it is the Auth model used by Laravel.

-In particular it can be useful to define a named route for your User page and write it the in the conf file.
+Additionally, it can be useful to define a named route for your User page.

 ## Usage